nguy2819/Project-for-Corey-WEDDING-DRESS-WEBSITE/README.md

-# Testing ability to build a LIANCARLO wedding website
+# Testing ability to build a wedding website

 - [x] Accordion sidebar
 - [x] Responsive Header with header-right for phone number, Sign Up and Log In function